skip to main content

 HUMIDITY

 Your tree prefers a humid environment.
-Make use of a humidifier or pebble tray to increase the ambient humidity.
-Misting is not recommended since it can cause fungal issues in indoor environments that have reduced airflow.
+Use a humidifier or pebble tray to increase the ambient humidity, especially during the dry winter months.
+Misting is not recommended with this plant since it can cause fungal issues in indoor environments that have reduced airflow.

 TEMPERATURE